mztaylor/vagrant-kfs/README.md

 KFS Build on Vagrant
 ====================
 ## Introduction
-This is a starting point for building KFS instantly, allowing new developers to get a working instance of KFS (and potentially other Kuali products)
+Using this is a starting point for building Rice and KFS from a template script.
+I would like this project to help make generating development environments easier (by using a vm, ec2 instance, or chef scripts on their local env).

 ## Prerequisites
 - Oracle Virtualbox 4.0.12+